 - Agencies may use an alternate in-house NDA form provided written approval from OFM is obtained.

 - The agency security administrator must certify that that the employee has signed the non-disclosure agreement and needs access to other agency vendor payment related data to perform the employee’s assigned job duties.
 In certain cases, OFM must approve the request before access can be granted.

 To get access to Enterprise Reporting vendor payment related data for other agencies, follow the instructions and fill out the forms at: http://www.ofm.wa.gov/resources/dataaccess.asp.

 If an agency detects a breach in security related to vendor payment related data, the agency is responsible to follow the steps for breach as described in RCW 42.56.590 and notify the Consolidated Technology Services (CTS) Chief Information Security Officer, CTS Security Operations Center and the Washington State Patrol Computer Crimes unit.
-Additionally, the agency is to notify DES within one business day of discovering the breach and take corrective action as soon as practicable to eliminate the cause of the breach.
-DES may request a full review of the agency’s data security controls.
+Additionally, the agency is to notify OFM within one business day of discovering the breach and take corrective action as soon as practicable to eliminate the cause of the breach.
+OFM may request a full review of the agency’s data security controls.